top of page

 The noun 'phalanx' has its origins in ancient Greece.
 In Greek, 'phalanx' (φάλαγξ) referred to a tightly organized and coordinated formation of infantry soldiers, typically armed with spears and shields.
 This formation was a hallmark of ancient Greek warfare and was known for its effectiveness in both offense and defense.
 The term 'phalanx' itself is believed to be derived from the Greek word 'phalassein,' which means 'to arrange in rows' or 'to line up.'
 The 'phalanx' formation consisted of soldiers standing shoulder to shoulder in close ranks, forming a protective shield wall that made it difficult for enemies to break through.
 Over time, 'phalanx' became a symbol of unity, strength, and coordination.
 In contemporary usage, 'phalanx' describes any tightly organized and coordinated group of individuals or elements working together, often with a common purpose or strategy.
 The etymology of 'phalanx' underscores its historical significance in ancient Greek military tactics and its enduring association with unity and coordination in various contexts.

-Quiz: Find the meaning of the noun phalanx:
+Find the correct meaning of the noun phalanx:

 Try Again!